 And by soon, I mean a few months.
 But it’s never to early to drop some hints.

 But this shrimp!
 This garlic shrimp recipe is a cinch to whip up.
 Plus shrimp seems so fancy and impressive when you’re serving it to people.
 They’ll think you spent a ton of time making it when really, you didn’t.
 The marinade comes together in 5 minutes and the shrimp cooks in about the same amount of time.
 Letting the shrimp rest in the fridge takes up the most time, and that doesn’t require any work on your part.
 That’s the best kind of cooking – easy and impressive.
-Make this and you’ll be the appetizer champ.
+Make this, along with my Gluten Free Sticky Barbecue Wings and Quick and Easy Slow Cooker Corn Dip and you’ll be the appetizer champ.
 Enjoy!

 Be sure to check out the Ribera y Rueda Tumbler page for more wine pairings, a wine-themed playlist, and product locator.